 Reviewing, changing and advertising prices

 Your costs, competitors' prices and the demands of your target market may change over time.
-It is crucial that you review your prices on a regular basis so you have up-to-date information and you can make any pricing changes that are needed.
+You should consider reviewing your prices on a regular basis so you have up to date information and you can make any pricing changes that are needed.